Surf Forecasts:

 Table - best surf conditions forecast for Blue Bay over the next 16 days.

 Alright, Rusty here.
-Let’s take a look at Blue Bay over the next couple weeks.
+Let's take a look at what's cookin' at Blue Bay.

 Rusty.